sohelst9/TrackMyFunds/README.md

     </a>
 </p>

-<h1 align="center">TrackMyFunds</h1>
+<h1 align="center">Vue-Laravel Simple Ecommerce Dashboard</h1>

-TrackMyFunds is a powerful financial management application built with **Laravel 11** and **Vue 3** Composition API.
-It provides users with an intuitive platform to monitor income, expenses, and savings, helping them gain better control over their finances.
+Vue-Laravel Simple Ecommerce Dashboard is a full-featured ecommerce platform built with **Laravel 11** for the backend and **Vue 3** for the frontend.
+It allows admins and users to manage products, categories, and profiles efficiently, with a modern and responsive design.

 ---

 ## Features
-- **Secure Laravel Backend**: Built with Laravel 11, providing RESTful API endpoints.
+- **Authentication**: User login, registration, and profile management.
+- **Dashboard Overview**: View overall statistics, recent activities, and product details.
+- **Product Management**: Easily upload, view, edit, and delete products.
+- **Category Management**: Add, edit, and delete product categories.
+- **User Profile**: Update personal details and change password.
-- **Responsive Vue 3 Frontend**: Utilizes the Composition API for a modern, reactive user interface.
+- **Responsive Design**: Built with Vue 3 Composition API and TailwindCSS for a modern, mobile-first experience.
-- **Authentication**: Supports user registration, login, and session management.
-- **Transaction Tracking**: Allows tracking of income, expenses, and savings, with an intuitive dashboard view.

 ## Prerequisites
 Ensure your development environment meets the following requirements: